farbod2u/kafka-book-library/Kafka_Security.md

 ./kafka-topics.sh --create --topic test-topic -zookeeper localhost:2181 --replication-factor 1 --partitions 3
 ```

-- Create a file named **client-ssl.properties** and have the below properties configured in there.
+- Create a file named **client-ssl.properties** in the kafka bin directory and have the below properties configured in there.

 ```
 security.protocol=SSL